 Zoonoses are a concern in wildlife rehabilitation, however proper hygiene (washing hands before and after handling animals, eating, or using the washroom) and proper safety techniques (wearing gloves or masks) greatly minimize risk.

-WRCNU continues to take COVID-19 very seriously and we require all of our staff and volunteers to be fully vaccinated including boosters.
-If WRCNU must close its doors due to this virus, there is no place left for sick, injured or orphaned wildlife to receive care and treatment.
+WRCNU continues to take COVID-19 very seriously.
+If WRCNU must close its doors due to this or any other virus, there will be no place locally for sick, injured, or orphaned wildlife to receive care and treatment.

-To view the application process and to download the Application and Instructions, please click on each of the three links that follow:
+To view the application process and to download the Position Profile, Instructions, and Application, please click on each of the two links that follow:

 If you choose to mail your application, know that we are not responsible for late deliveries that may remove your application from consideration.